dirigible-io/dirigible-io.github.io/help/concepts.md

 There are several editors currently available that provide visual definition of application artifacts such as Database Schema Models, Entity Data Models and BPMN Processes.

+### REST framework

+Along with the low level HTTP request, response and session handling, Dirigible provides a higher level framework for building REST services.
+More information on how to use this framework can be found [here](concepts_rest.html).